 The service dog must:

-• Be well-behaved in public settings (no barking, growling, jumping, or biting)
+• Be well-mannered in public settings (no barking, growling, jumping, or biting)

 If a dog behaves inappropriately, Emirates may move it to the cargo hold (at an additional cost) or deny transport.
 You are responsible for any damage caused.